-Wallena Gould, CRNA, EdD is a former Chief Nurse Anesthetist and Clinical Coordinator of five Nurse Anesthesia Programs.
-Dr. Gould is the proud founder and Chief Executive Officer of the Diversity in Nurse Anesthesia Mentorship Program.
-Her journey has taken her from being a single mother on welfare as an undergraduate (EOF) student at Fairleigh Dickinson University (1990) to an Auditor position at Ernst & Young in New York City.
+Wallena Gould, EdD, CRNA, FAAN is a former Chief Nurse Anesthetist and Clinical Coordinator of five Nurse Anesthesia Programs.
+Dr. Gould is a Chief Nurse Anesthetist for Main Line Endoscopy Centers (PA) and founder and Chief Executive Officer of the Diversity in Nurse Anesthesia Mentorship Program.
+Her journey has taken her from being a single mother on welfare as an undergraduate (Educational Opportunity Fund) student at Fairleigh Dickinson University (1990) to an Auditor position at Ernst & Young in New York City.
 Dissatisfied with the corporate position, she changed careers and enrolled in Gloucester County College for an Associate Degree in Nursing.

 Introduced to Nurse Anesthesia while working as an operating room nurse for several years, Dr. Gould left thereafter to work in the trauma unit.
 She applied to La Salle University Master of Science in Nurse Anesthesia and graduated in 2004.
-While a Nurse Anesthesia Student at La Salle University, the program was part of a cohort that was instructed by faculty with a shared curriculum with other Nurse Anesthesia Programs.
+Whilea Nurse Anesthesia Student in the Bridge Program at La Salle University, the program was part of a cohort that was instructed by faculty with a shared curriculum with other Nurse Anesthesia Programs.
 It was obvious the faculty was void of minority Nurse Anesthesia faculty.
 A poster presentation was assigned in class to illustrate any anesthesia related subject that impacts the profession.
 Dr. Gould secured the statistics and demographics of Nurse Anesthetists in the country from the American Association of Nurse Anesthetists (AANA) and displayed the disparity on the poster titled, “Diversity in Nurse Anesthesia”.
 According to the AANA(2002), of the 36,000 Certified Registered Nurses reported approximately 6% minority representation of practitioners in the country.
 This prompted her to start a local mentorship program in the Philadelphia area.
-The Diversity in Nurse Anesthesia Mentorship Program (DNAMP) now enjoys membership from 42 nurse anesthesia programs in 20 states and Puerto Rico.
+The Diversity in Nurse Anesthesia Mentorship Program (DNAMP) now enjoys membership from 54 nurse anesthesia programs out of 114 nurse anesthesia programs including Puerto Rico.

 In 2007, Dr. Gould was nominated as a finalist for the Nursing Spectrum Nursing Excellence Award for the Mentorship Category.
 Dr. Gould is profiled in the Johnson & Johnson Discover Nursing Campaign website.
 In the same year, Minority Nurse Magazine wrote a featured article on The Minority Student Guide to Nurse Anesthesia Programs of which Dr. Gould was interviewed for the manuscript.
 Dr. Gould has presented for the New Jersey Association of Nurse Anesthetists (NJANA) on Diversity in the Nurse Anesthesia Profession (2007).